Login

 When creating a plan, planners typically include their projected spending for consumables to facilitate their purchase.
 If a plan doesn't mention consumables, the standard procedure is to search for and link them to the relevant goals and assess their reasonable and necessary criteria.
 In the case of commonplace items like food, computers, and games, written approval from the planner is sought.

-An example of what is not covered under Consumables.
+Example of what is not covered under Consumables

 Vitamins and Medications in general are not covered by NDIS, particularly if these are covered by the health system.
 However some nutrition supplements or thickener products prescribed by a health professional, can be covered if related to the disability.
 This can also include Home Enteral Nutrition (HEN) formula and the equipment related to it.